opendocsg/opendoc-supreme-court-judgements/2018_SGHCF_21/report.md

 67     I now consider whether joinder would bring any other advantages apart from allowing relevant evidence to be introduced into a deputy application.

 68     The respondent submits that joinder would afford the court the opportunity to hear submissions on X’s capacity by a party independent from the applicants bringing the deputy application, namely, the (alleged) tortfeasor.
 By contrast, a mere witness would not be entitled to make submissions.
-The respondent emphasised that submissions might be of considerable assistance to the court where the deputy application was uncontested, or where the evidence indicated that there was fraud or other forms of abuse.[\[note: 54\]](#Ftn_54)
+The respondent emphasised that submissions might be of considerable assistance to the court where the deputy application was uncontested, or where the evidence indicated that there was fraud or other forms of abuse.[^54]

 69     I accept that the opportunity of hearing submissions from the (alleged) tortfeasor may be an advantage of joinder.
 Yet in my judgment, leaving aside perhaps cases of fraud or other forms of abuse, it would generally not outweigh the disadvantages noted above.
 This is because the court’s conclusion on the extent of X’s capacity, and the consequential orders in the deputy application, would, by and large, turn on the medical evidence and, in particular, the doctors’ opinions on the extent of X’s capacity.
 This point is illustrated by the DJ’s orders in this case, which tracked the views expressed by Dr Fones in his report (see \[23\]–\[24\] above).
 It is therefore unclear that the court would be greatly assisted in most cases by the submissions of the (alleged) tortfeasor.
 What is critical is that all relevant and material _evidence_ regarding X’s mental incapacity is put before the court.
 Once that is achieved, it is not obvious that submissions by the (alleged) tortfeasor would generally add significant value.
 My views in this regard are consistent with the position taken by the respondent.
 At the hearing, Mr Wee submitted that the respondent’s participation “was no longer relevant” once the evidence his clients sought to introduce was admitted.